python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 The **raw mode** field is used to determine how the data should be unpacked to match PIL’s internal pixel layout.
-PIL supports a large set of raw modes; for a complete list, see the table in the :py:mod:`Unpack.c` module.
+PIL supports a large set of raw modes; for a complete list, see the table in the :file:`Unpack.c` module.
 The following table describes some commonly used **raw modes**:

 +-----------+-----------------------------------------------------------------+